Late surge lifts Bucks past Celtics, into second place in East - NewsBreak

 The Celtics’ Marcus Smart stepped up with teammate Jayson Tatum (knee) on the sideline, scoring 19 of his 29 points in the second half.
 Smart shot 7 of 12 from 3-point range.

-After trailing by as many as 13 points, Boston pulled ahead with 4:25 remaining in the game Smart when sank a 3-pointer.
+After trailing by 13 points, Boston pulled ahead with 4:25 remaining when Smart sank a 3-pointer.
 He added a layup to extend the lead to 121-118 with 2:27 to go.

 Milwaukee held Boston scoreless the rest of the way.

-Note: EditorsNote: Swaps words in 5th graf, other edits